-Webonanza publishes “news you can use” (practical stuff), guides and overviews, handy DIY tips, links to useful tools, unbiased reviews, listicles and opinions at the intersection of media, technology and economics.
+Webonanza publishes “news you can use” (practical stuff), guides and overviews, handy DIY tips, links to useful tools, unbiased reviews, trading tips and analysis, market outlooks, chart webonanzas, listicles and opinions at the intersection of media, technology and economics.
 Simple logic and real-world examples are preferred before technical jargon.

 The ideas published in Satoshi Nakamoto’s 2008 white paper are becoming the foundation for a whole new kind of Internet of money (read it, it’s short!).

-Expect “the blockchain” (of Bitcoin) to take center stage going forward.
-But the Internet has surprised us time and again with permissionless technologies disrupting incumbents.
-Webonanza covers those intersections.
-Our publishing is hosted in Sweden, and duplicated for distribution onto platforms like WordPress.
+Expect “the blockchain” (of Bitcoin) to take center stage going forward, even though the Internet has surprised us time and again with permissionless technologies disrupting incumbents.
+Webonanza covers those disruptions.
+Our publishing is hosted in Sweden, and duplicated for distribution onto platforms like WordPress, Youtube, Facebook etc.

-Our mission is to empower our readers.
+Our mission is to empower our readers/viewers.
 We publish the truth without fear or favor.
-Our journalism is independent from commercial interests, our posts not for sale.
+Our journalism is produced independent from commercial interests.

-Webonanza is produced by Nanok Bie, and co-workers/friends.
+Webonanza is headed by Nanok Bie, and produced in collaboration with co-workers/friends.

 On grammar, syntax and abbreviations;

 I use a capital “B” when referring to the “Bitcoin network”, but a lower-case “b” when referring to “a bitcoin” (the currency).